OsirisML/OsirisML/README.md

 - MAC: 192.168.10.25
 - Kali: 205.174.165.73

+To generate a new model with different OSes (and source IP's), modify the `preprocessing/tcp_dump.sh` script.

-# Implementation with PCAP data
+# Implementation with new PCAP data

 To use OSirisML with any dataset, the network data needs to be sorted by source IP.
 This is done best in a controlled environment, where each source IP is a unique OS.